 An extra mile at a reasonable running pace takes about 9 minutes.
 If you’re walking, make that 14 minutes.
 That’s quite a chunk of time.
-If your company’s mantra is to go the extra mile, you may well end up winning a few customer service awards whilst spectacularly going out of business.
+If your company’s mantra is to go the extra mile in addition to all the other miles that need to be done, you may well end up winning a few customer service awards.
+But you could also go out of business.

 If all your employees are falling about themselves “going the extra mile” and being eager to please the customer, you may be creating more problems than you solve.

 - A great deal of time could be wasted